LittleBadger/MinimalSurfaces/README.md

 ### Constructing Surfaces

-The program includes functions for creating random triangulations of a disk (or a disk with holes), which can then be immersed in R^3 by a specified function.
-Here by random triangulation, we mean the Delaunay triangulation of a random set of points in the disk.
+Meshes can be specified in many ways.
 See example_surfaces.cpp for examples and details.
+For convenience, the program has functions for creating random triangulations of a disk (or a disk with holes), which can then be immersed in R^3 by a specified function.
+By random triangulation, we mean the Delaunay triangulation of a random set of points in the disk.

 The Schwarz surface above, for example, was created by applying the Pinkall-Polthier algorithm to a surface constructed by first randomly triangulating a disk with 5 holes and then mapping stereographically to sphere.
 The points are sampled on the disk according to the pushforward of the uniform distribution of the sphere.